WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 * **`--access-key`** When using the `org.apache.hadoop.fs.s3a.SimpleAWSCredentialsProvider` credentials provider, specify the access key with this parameter.
 This is referenced in the UI as **Access Key**.
 This is a required parameter when adding an IBM COS bucket.
 * **`--secret-key`** When using the `org.apache.hadoop.fs.s3a.SimpleAWSCredentialsProvider` credentials provider, specify the secret key using this parameter.
 This is referenced in the UI as **Secret Key**.
 This is a required parameter when adding an IBM COS bucket.
+* **`--endpoint`** _(S3 as a target only)_ Provide a specific endpoint to access the S3 bucket such as an [AWS PrivateLink endpoint](https://docs.aws.amazon.com/AmazonS3/latest/userguide/privatelink-interface-endpoints.html) (for example: `vpce-0e25b8cdd720f900e-argc85vg.s3.us-east-1.vpce.amazonaws.com`).
+When using this parameter, do not use the `fs.s3a.endpoint` property as an additional [custom property](#s3a-custom-properties) as this supersedes it.
+This is referenced in the UI as **Use AWS PrivateLink -> PrivateLink VPC**.
 * **`--source`** _(Preview)_ Provide this parameter to use the file system resource created as a source.
 This is referenced in the UI when configuring the _Unknown source_.
 * **`--scan-only`** Provide this parameter to create a static source filesystem for use in [one-time migrations](./one-time-migration.md).
 Requires `--source`.
 * **`--properties-files`** Reference a list of existing properties files, each containing Hadoop configuration properties in the format used by `core-site.xml` or `hdfs-site.xml`.